-LONDON – On Wednesday, Novo Nordisk (NYSE: NVO) said it is aware of 10 deaths and 100 hospitalizations resulting from people taking compounded copies of its weight-loss and diabetes drugs, and the CEO said he is alarmed by the risks of the unregulated copycat versions.
+LONDON – On Wednesday, Novo Nordisk (NYSE: NVO) chief financial officer Karsten Munk Knudsen said the company was aware of reports of 10 deaths and 100 hospitalizations of people who had taken compounded copies of its weight-loss and diabetes drugs.

 U.S. regulations allow compounding pharmacies to copy brand-name medicines that are in short supply by combining, mixing, or altering drug ingredients to meet demand.